Phoebeoke3/Customer_self_service_portal/README.md

 ## Testing

 The project includes a comprehensive unit test suite using pytest with **76 passing tests** covering all major functionality.
+All tests are currently passing with **77% code coverage**.

 ### Quick Start